 - One station failure – meet with two EMS Instructors to complete a Review and Retrain verification

-- Two or three station failure – repeat these failed stations at another exam session
+- Two station failure – repeat these failed stations at another exam session

-- Four, five, or six station failure – repeat the entire examination at another exam session
+- Three station (after October 15, 2018), four station, or five station failure – repeat the entire examination at another exam session

 Exam results are posted to NREMT 4-6 weeks after passing both the written and practical exams.

 What if I fail my cognitive exam?
 Cognitive exams are repeated at Pearson Vue Testing Centers.
 Results are posted to your NREMT account 2-3 business days after your exam attempt.
 If you fail the cognitive exam there is a short waiting period before you’re eligible to retest.
 Here are the rules for how many times you can repeat testing:

 - First three attempts provided upon completion of EMT course